 3. Get FREE Money using Cash Back Apps

 You obviously won’t be able to build a $5000 emergency fund fast with this advice, but we are talking free money here that you don’t have to work for.
-I’ve earned close to $800 using these cash back apps and you can, too.
+I’ve earned over $2000 by using these cashback apps and you can, too.

 There are lots of cash back or rebates apps you can use to save money but I can only recommend the following which I also personally use: